schlomo/sops-check/docs/design.md

         $ref: "#/definitions/rules"
         description: Asserts that at least one of the nested rules matches.
       match:
-        description: >-
+        description: Specifies a trust anchor that has to match exactly.
+        type: string
+      matchRegex:
-          Defines the pattern to match trust anchors against.
-Can be an exact string or a regular expression.
+        description: Defines a regular expression to match trust anchors against.
         type: string
       not:
         $ref: "#/definitions/rule"